 What do I need to bring?

-There are many items that you may find useful during the Girls State session.
-Here is a link to some Packing Guidelines.
+There are many items that you may find useful during the Nevada Girls State session.
+Here’s what we suggest:

 Can I bring food?

 No. We promise to feed you three meals a day, so you won’t need to bring any food.
 Also, we do not allow delegates to keep food in their cabins because it attracts insects and animals.

 What if I’m vegetarian, vegan, lactose intolerant, gluten intolerant, or otherwise have special dietary needs?

 Be sure to note an special dietary requirements on the Medical History and Insurance Coverage form in your Waivers Packet.
 We’ll make sure that you are accommodated.